Trade Stock Indices

 MACD indicator is used in various ways to give technical analysis data.

-2. MACD Cross-overs indicate a buy or sell signal.
+2. MACD Cross-overs indicate a buy/sell signal.

-3. Oscillations can be used to indicate oversold & overbought regions
+3. Oscillations can be used to indicate oversold & over-bought regions

 4. Used to look for divergence between stock price & indicator.